peterolson/BigInteger.js/README.md

 `valueOf()`
 ---
 Converts a bigInt to a native Javascript number.
+This override allows you to use native arithmetic operators without explicit conversion:

+    bigInt("100") + bigInt("200") === 300; //true